-The Certification Authority shall qualify candidates as possessing the basic technical knowledge, technical discipline competency, and position-specific knowledge, skills, and abilities required for NESS Members/ Chairs.
-Final qualification shall be performed using each of the following methods:
+Field element managers/Headquarters program managers must qualify candidates as possessing the basic technical knowledge, technical discipline competency, and position-specific knowledge, skills, and abilities required for their positions.
+Certification authorities (DOE M 452.2-2, Chapter III, paragraph 2.d) must document attainment of required competencies using each of the following methods:

 - Satisfactory completion of a comprehensive written examination.
-The minimum passing grade should be 80 percent. - Satisfactory completion of an oral examination by a qualification board of certified NESS Members/Chairs led by the Certification Authority. - Documented observation of performance on at least two NESSG activities by a certified NESS Member/Chair
+The minimum passing grade should be 80 percent. - Documented observation of performance on at least two NESSG activities by a certified NESSG Member/Chair - Satisfactory completion of an oral examination by a qualification board consisting of certified NESSG Members/Chairs led by the Certification Authority. - Satisfactory completion of a senior management interview with either the applicable Site Office Manager or the appropriate Deputy Assistant Administrator or his/her designee.

-Guidance for oral interviews and written exams is contained in DOE HDBK 1205-97, Guide to Good Practices for the Design, Development, and Implementation of Examinations, and DOE HDBK 1080-97, Guide to Good Practices for Oral Examinations.
+Guidance for oral interviews and written exams is contained in DOE-HDBK-1205-97, Guide to Good Practices for the Design, Development, and Implementation of Examinations, and DOE-HDBK-1080-97, Guide to Good Practices for Oral Examinations.

-For oral examinations, board members should ask critical questions intended to integrate identified learning objectives and NESS participation during qualification.
-Certification Authorities should develop formal guidance for oral examinations and walkthroughs that includes:
+For oral examinations, qualifying officials or board members should ask critical questions intended to integrate identified learning objectives during qualification.
+Field element managers/Headquarters program managers or designees should develop formal guidance for oral examinations that includes: